Rise to Success: Career Highlights of Manny Pacquiao

 September 26, 2024: Pacquiao named senatorial candidate for 2025 elections

-October 7, 2024: Pacquiao files candidacy for senator
+October 7, 2024: Pacquiao formalizes Senate bid

-July 2025: Bout against Mario Barrios
+July 2025: Bout Against Mario Barrios

-October 2025: IBA Vice President
+October 2025: Vice President of the International Boxing Association

 Following an unsuccessful campaign in the 2025 Senate election, Manny Pacquiao announced his intention to retire from politics and came out of retirement from boxing.